appsparkler/study/android-kotlin/building-apps.md

 ## Images with round border (circle image)

-- Since images are not shapes; we need to explicitly define its shape
+- Since images are not shapes; we need to explicitly define its shape, and also set the `ContentScale.Crop` to have the image fit it the circle.

 ```kt
 Image(